- Nuclear & Particle Physics

-After receiving a Ph.D. in physical chemistry from the University of California at Berkeley in 1985, Harris became a member of the technical staff in Chemical Physics Research of AT&T Bell Laboratories in Murray Hill, New Jersey (later the Bell Laboratories research division of Lucent Technologies).
-He became department head of the Materials Chemistry Research Department in 1996.
-In 2000, he joined Agere Systems, Allentown, Pennsylvania, as director of the Guided Wave and Electro-optics Research Department, and, in 2003, he joined Brookhaven as chair of the Chemistry Divsion.
-At Brookhaven, Harris plans to continue his surface studies as part of the Surface Chemical Dynamics Group, which has recently been formed and is setting up initial experimental efforts.
+Harris was trained as a physical chemist.
+His research has focused in ultrafast laser spectroscopy studying molecular and chemical dynamics at surfaces.
+He began his career in 1985 in Chemical Physics Research atf AT&T Bell Laboratories in Murray Hill, New Jersey (later the Bell Laboratories research division of Lucent Technologies), where he became a Distinguished Member of Technical Staff and Department Head of the Materials Chemistry Research Department.
+In 2000, he joined Agere Systems, Allentown, Pennsylvania, as director of the Guided Wave and Electro-optics Research Department.
+In 2003, he moved to Brookhaven National Laboratory (BNL) as Chair of the Chemistry Divsion.
+In 2021, he became Director of the BNL Energy Science and Technology Department.

 Surface and interfacial dynamics; surface molecular dynamics; vibrational energy transfer; interface nonlinear optical spectroscopy; ultrafast interface spectroscopy; surface vibrational spectroscopy; nanoparticle spectroscopy; photopolymer kinetics; organic optical materials; holographic data storage; planar optical waveguide devices; high speed optical communication devices.